Happy birthday!

 I have been thinking about the next version of the website for some time, and it’s time for Phase I to roll out.

 I have moved the website to a new host last week.
 It should now be faster and more reliable.
 And today, I moved the blog to that same host.
 It is now really 100% under all about Steve Jobs.com, since all things Steve Jobs doesn’t seem to be catching on, and is just too confusing.
-Even though I am keeping the URL allthingsstevejobs.com, it will now point to allaboutstevejobs.com/blog.
+Even though I am keeping the URL allthingsstevejobs.com, it will now point to localhost:8888/sqltest/blog.
 You might have noticed the better cosmetic integration with the rest of the website too.

 I don’t think any of you has missed the two big pieces of Steve Jobs news from the past two weeks: